AndreHAM/Quantum-Mechanics/README.md

 - Time-evolution Operator to general Hamiltonians;
 - von Neumann Entropy: Calculation to a generic density matrix;
 - Creation and annihilation operators: Simple code to implement them;
+- Spin precession: Visualizing spin precession on the presence of a magnetic field;